Amaud Jamaul Johnson

 Amaud Jamaul Johnson (born 1972) is an American poet.
-He is the Arthur M. and Fanny M. Dole Professor of English at Pomona College in Claremont, California.
+He is currently a Professor of English at Stanford University.
+He has previously served as the Arthur M. and Fanny M. Dole Professor of English at Pomona College in Claremont, California.

 Early life

 Johnson grew up in Compton, California.

 Career

 Johnson has authored three poetry collections, Red Summer, Darktown Follies, and Imperial Liquor.

-In July 2022, he was appointed the Arthur M. and Fanny M. Dole Professor of English at Pomona College, an endowed chair.